shahm-1/Threat-Hunting-Sudden-Network-Slowdown/README.md

   />
 </p>

+---

+## 🎭 Scenario Context

+The server team observed a **significant network performance degradation** affecting several older devices within the internal **10.0.0.0/16** network.
+After ruling out external causes such as DDoS attacks, attention shifted to the possibility of **malicious or unauthorized internal activity**.

+The security team was tasked with investigating whether any internal hosts were:

+- Generating abnormal network traffic
+- Performing unauthorized discovery or scanning activity
+- Attempting lateral movement within the environment

+This scenario frames the hunt as an **internal threat and anomaly investigation**, focused on detecting compromised systems, unauthorized reconnaissance, or misuse of internal network resources.

+---

-# 🛡️ Threat Hunt Report – Sudden Network Slowdown & Internal Port Scanning (Scenario 2)
+# 🛡️ Threat Hunt Report – Sudden Network Slowdown & Internal Port Scanning

 ---